ValterH/Instagram-followers-scraper/README.md

 # Instagram-followers-scraper
 Script that returns a JSON file of Instagram followers for specified inputs.
-*The program is slow since Instagrams website has a limited number of requests and therefore it sometimes needs to wait an hour to keep running*
+*The program is slow since [instagram.com](https://www.instagram.com/) has a limited number of requests and therefore it sometimes needs to wait an hour to keep running*

 Requirements: [selenium module](http://selenium-python.readthedocs.io/)